written Easter 2018 – updated Christmas 2019

-During Easter 2018, when Roy Moore, a child rapist, was running for office in Alabama, I called on pastors, preachers and all religious leaders to create a well thought-out Easter Sunday Sermon to address how to best preserve our American democracy and the rule of law.
-Many Americans believe we have a president who is trying to obstruct or skirt justice for acts he committed as part of an unholy life, motivated by ego, greed and a complete lack of respect for others.
+During Easter 2018, when Roy Moore, a child rapist, was running for office in Alabama, I called on pastors, preachers and all religious leaders to create an Easter Sunday Sermon to address how best preserve our American democracy.
+About 60% of our fellow Americans now believe this president is trying to obstruct or skirt justice for crimes committed in his rather unholy life.

 First, think on the kids of Parkland, Florida.
-I wondered why these 16-year old students had such strident idealism and were supported by so many Americans.
-I thought back to when I was 16 – and it hit me.
+The idealistic 16-year old students were supported by so many Americans.
+I thought back to when I was 16 and this hit me.

-There are two special times in a person’s life when one can possibly afford the luxury of being idealistic.
-The first of those times is when you are a teenager in the home of a well-to-do loving parent.
-Because the roof over your head and meals are paid for by your parents, you have the time to ponder what seems right to you in life and stand up for those values with your heart, soul and words.
+There are two special times in a person’s life when one can easily afford the luxury of being idealistic.
+First, when you are a teenager in the home of a well-to-do loving parent.
+Because the roof over your head and meals are paid for by your parents, you have the time to ponder what seems right to you in life and stand up for those values with your heart, soul, action and words.

-But what happened to the idealism of the hippie generation of the 1960’s?
-They graduated college and went out into the world to make a buck.
-And after a few years of that struggle ( which was much less of a struggle back then than it is today ) the hippie youthful idealism was pretty much gone.
+But then, what happened to the idealism of the hippie generation of the 1960’s?
+They graduated college and went out into the world to make a living.
+And after a few years of that struggle ( which was much less of a struggle back then than it is today ) their hippie, youthful idealism was pretty much gone.
 I was there.
 All but vanished.
 And soon, the “it’s all about me” generation was in power.
 By the 1980’s we even heard “greed was good.”

-Our lives re-open to idealism again when we are much older, and after a proper retirement.
-After we have brought up our families, paid our mortgages and bills more or less, and we are covered for life, we can afford to get back in touch with our long lost youthful idealism.
+We re-open to idealism again when we are much older, if we can achieve a proper retirement.
+After we have brought up our families, paid our mortgages, and we are set for life, we can afford to get back in touch with our long lost youthful idealism.

-Let’s go over some of Jesus’s teachings to highlight just how far Trump is from being a man worthy of respect.
+Let’s go over some of Jesus’s teachings to highlight just how far Trump is from Jesus.